madgicweb/buddystream/readme.txt

 == Screenshots ==

 == ChangeLog ==

+= 2.1.6 =
+* Fixed double Tweets.
+* Fixed check for other double items.
+* Fixed all usser setting pages and album to display on BuddyPress 1.5
+* Fixed hiding of items on the sitewide activitystream (please re-save to enable it again)

 = 2.1.5 =
 * Changed networks checks now working with WordPress core.
 * Better error message in the error log for Twitter.